Prague Daily News

 Prague’s Lunchmeat festival returns for its 16th edition, showcasing cutting-edge new media and experimental music from international and local artists.
-Running end of September across two venues, the weeklong event blends immersive audiovisual performances, daring sound experiments, and thought-provoking installations.
+Running end of September across five venues, the weeklong event blends immersive audiovisual performances, daring sound experiments, and thought-provoking installations.

 Lunchmeat is Prague’s premier festival for presenting new media artists experimenting in digital technology, combining both multimedia artists and musical artists from abroad and domestically for a weeklong program.
-Lunchmeat always opens in the last week of September, and so this year it begins on Monday the 22nd till Sunday the 28th at two venues.
+Lunchmeat always opens in the last week of September, and so this year it begins on Monday the 22nd till Sunday the 28th at five venues.
 Lunchmeat is now in its 16th edition with a solid reputation for its programming of experimental artists and music, in solo and collaborative performances, and for inviting extraordinary international artists of the first rate as headliners.

 Here are a few other highlights or standouts, some noted especially for their performative theatrics.